opensearch-project/security/.github/pull_request_template.md

-##  opendistro-for-elasticsearch/security pull request intake form
+##  opensearch-security pull request intake form
 _Please provide as much details as possible to get feedback/acceptance on your PR quickly_